seiyaku

 Nancy is the home of Art Nouveau in north-east France.

 On the Prussian border, the area has seen much fighting throughout its 3,000 year history.
-It is small wonder that behind the town's elegant facade of sophistication is the gritty motto: Non inultus premor - 'I cannot be touched with impunity'.
+Unsurprisingly, behind the town's elegant facade of sophistication is the gritty motto: Non inultus premor - 'I cannot be touched with impunity'.

 The first cross shown on the right is very small, measuring just 25 mm high and 17.5 mm wide.
 We don't know how old it is, beyond its discovery in an antique shop in 1969.
 It has the typical flowing curvilinear forms of Art Nouveau, for which Nancy is renown.
 These are plant-inspired motifs which appear in the art of several ancient cultures; from the Persian and Indian 'Paisley' swirls, to the New Zealand Koru, to the Far Eastern Tomoe.